Uniswap/docs/versioned_docs/version-V2/reference/Governance/governance-reference.md

 tags: governance, documentation
 ---

-> The updated reference for the newly deployed Governor Bravo is available via [etherscan](https://etherscan.io/address/0x408ED6354d4973f66138C91495F2f2FCbd8724C3), some of the below reference material may be out of date.
+> The updated reference for the newly deployed Governor Bravo is available via [Etherscan](https://etherscan.io/address/0x408ED6354d4973f66138C91495F2f2FCbd8724C3), some of the reference material below may be out of date.

 Uniswap protocol is governed and upgraded by UNI token holders, using three distinct components; the UNI token, governance module, and Timelock.
 Together, these contracts allow the community to propose, vote, and implement changes to the uniswap protocol.